zpol/meetup-demo/README.md

 There are several ways to deploy a production Continuous Delivery platform by using this demo: ECR; ECS, EC2, EKS,...

 To simplify you can start by running an EC2 instance and install Docker Engine and Docker Compose.
+If you don't want to install it manually there's also a Launch configuration just ready to use [here]()

 If you want more, (resilience, fault tolerancy, hight availability and so on...) the you should consider launch this stack in a more complex way.